coolaj86/json-storage-js/README.md

-jsonStorage
+JsonStorage
 ====

-A light abstraction for DOMStorage (such as localStorage).
+A light, sensible, abstraction for DOMStorage (such as localStorage).

 Installation
 ===